HHS-EVGP/2025-Season/README.md

 This code is that is going to be used in the 2025 Season!

+# Cleaned Up from last year
+All of the CAR code

+# Still ToDo
+Cleanup the Base-Station code

 What wer are collecting:
 - 'time'
 - 'counter'